THE SECRET or PRE-TRIBULATION RAPTURE

 However there will be a "time of trouble" as the Bible describes it (Daniel 12:1) before the return of Yahushua, but not for seven years.
 The Bible certainly foretells a soon coming “time of trouble such as never was since there was a nation, even to that time” (Daniel 12:1) before the return of Yahushua.
 However the Scriptures do not support the interpretations that Christians will be raptured, and taken away before the "time of trouble," leaving only the wicked to go through it.

 Yahushua does not leave us in the dark and sheds light on the event that will be like none before it.
 “For then shall be a great tribulation (Daniel 12:1), such as was not since the beginning of the world to this time, no, nor ever shall be.
 And except those days should be shortened, there should no flesh be saved: but for the elects' sake those days shall be shortened.
 Then if any man shall say unto you, Lo, here is Messiah, or there; believe it not.
 [Yahushua will do all things openly and known by all.
 He will be completely transparent just as He was when He walked upon the earth.]
 For there shall arise false Messiahs, and false prophets, and shall shew great signs and wonders; insomuch that, if it were possible, they shall deceive the very elect [If the ‘elect’ are already raptured they wouldn’t be in any danger of being deceived.].
 Behold, I have told you before.
 Wherefore if they shall say unto you, Behold, He is in the desert; go not forth: behold, He is in the secret chambers; believe it not.
 For as lightening cometh out of the east, and shineth even unto the west; so shall also the coming of the Son of man be” (Matthew 24:21-27, emphasis added).
 Nothing will be done secretly in an underhanded manner.
-It is a very pleasant teaching to be told that you will not have to face tribulation.
+It is a very pleasant teaching to be told that you will not have to face tribulation and that the wicked have a second chance to get things right.
 We are told in 2 Timothy 4:3-4: “For the time will come when they will not endure sound doctrine; but wanting to have their ears tickled, they will accumulate for themselves teachers in accordance to their own desires, and will turn away their ears from the truth and will turn aside to myths."
 (New American Standard, emphasis added).
 Throughout the Bible, we are given examples of Elohim’s people being saved in the middle of tribulations; not being removed from the tribulation.

 1. When the Israelites were captive in Egypt, Elohim preserved them in the midst of the plagues that devastated Egypt.
 Just as Israel was delivered from Egyptian bondage after the plagues, so Elohim's church will be protected through the plagues and be delivered from the hand of the oppressor.
 “Now all these things happened unto them for ensamples: and they are written for our admonition, upon whom the ends of the world are come” (1 Corinthians 10:11).
 See Psalms 46 and 91 for great promises to those who are going through trial and tribulation!